shaikhussain693/EV-Resale-Price-Prediction/README.md

 ---

-## 🚀 Conclusion
+## 🏁 Conclusion
-This project demonstrates how machine learning can solve real-world pricing problems using prediction models and business logic.
+This project builds a machine learning-based system to predict EV resale value and provide pricing recommendations.
+By combining XGBoost predictions with business logic, it delivers realistic and actionable insights for decision-making.